dawido14/RandomItems/README.md

 ## Installation
 Plugin requires **Exiled 2.13.0+**

-You must put "randomitems.dll" in Plugins Folder.
+You must put "RandomItems.dll" in Plugins Folder.
 Config will be created by plugin, but you can download config.yml which is extended and contains hints about configuration